-Statistically, a typical Mac user is more likely to work regularly with rich multimedia content, such as HD video, high-quality audio, and high-resolution photos, than common PC user.
+Statistically, a typical Mac user is more likely to work regularly with rich multimedia content, such as HD video, high-quality audio, and high-resolution photos, than a common PC user.
 At the same time, working with high-quality content requires lots of hard drive space and proper organization.
 If you have a large collection of media files, you probably already know that it tends to grow and eventually you face a dilemma: to buy a new hard drive or eventually do things in order on existing volumes.
 The Recipe from experts sounds similar:

 - Archiving (including external drives)

 - Ridding of unnecessary files

-The program allows user managing the files shown on the chart immediately after they appear on the screen and not wait until the end of the scanning and analysis process.
-The speedy core of the program makes full disk analysis a matter of just a few minutes.
+The program allows users to manage the files shown on the chart immediately after they appear on the screen and not wait until the end of the scanning and analysis process.
+The speedy core of the program makes full-disk analysis a matter of just a few minutes.

 So, using this efficient diagnostics solution you can identify the bulkiest files on the hard drive and move them, if necessary, along with rarely used files.
 Another option would be to archive them or create a backup copy of “disk space eaters”.
 You can do this, using HDD volumes, CD and DVD discs, removable USB drives; SMB shared external drives and, even, mounted DMG’s.